WFRQ

 WFRQ (93.5 FM) — branded as 93.5/94.7 Frank FM — is a radio station licensed to Harwich Port, Massachusetts.
-It serves the Cape Cod market with an classic hits format.
-The station is also heard on 102.9 WPXC-HD2 (Hyannis) via HD Radio and on 94.7 W234DP (Hyannis), a translator for WPXC-HD2.
-Unlike other Frank FM stations launched in the 2000s, this Frank FM station was patterned after Jack FM at its 2006 launch.
-It currently concentrates on music from 1980 to 1999.
+It serves the Cape Cod market with an adult hits format.
+The station is also heard on 102.9 WPXC-HD2 (Hyannis) via HD Radio and on 94.7 W234DP (Hyannis), a translator of WPXC-HD2.
+Unlike other Frank FM stations launched in the mid-2000s, this Frank FM station was patterned after Jack FM.
+It currently plays a broad selection of music from the 1960s to present.

 93.5 and 101.1 frequency history

 1987-1993

 WFAL (101.1) went on the air on February 12, 1987, under the ownership of Schooner Broadcasting, with principals Linda Baines and Brenda Westgate.
 WFXR (93.5) went on the air on May 18, 1989, with a satellite delivered soft rock format.
 In the fall of 1991, the owners of WFXR purchased WFAL.
-This deal was inked 2 days after a historic rule change by the Federal Communications Commission.
+This deal was inked two days after a historic rule change by the Federal Communications Commission.
 The new rules allowed one entity to own two FM stations in the same market.
 This deal was the second in the nation to win FCC approval.

 In the fall of 1991, WFXR and WFAL began simulcasting.
-The stations were then known as "Fox Radio 93-5 and 101 FM" with a soft rock format focused heavily on '80s music.
+The stations were then known as "Fox Radio 93-5 and 101 FM" with a soft rock format focused heavily on 1980s music.
 In 1993, the stations were sold to Omni Broadcasting (then owners of WCOD-FM).
-After stunting for a week with Steve Miller Band's "Fly Like An Eagle", the format changed to country as "Cape Country 93-5 and 101 FM."
-With the exception of its local morning show featuring Keith Lemire and Joe Rossetti, programming was provided by Jones Radio Networks’ "U.S. Country," (what is now "Mainstream Country" by Westwood One) a live 24-hour satellite-delivered music format from Denver, Colorado.
+After stunting for a week with Steve Miller Band's "Fly Like An Eagle", the format changed to country as "Cape Country 93-5 and 101 FM".
+With the exception of its local morning show featuring Keith Lemire and Joe Rossetti, programming was provided by Jones Radio Networks' "U.S. Country", (what is now "Mainstream Country" by Westwood One) a live 24-hour satellite-delivered music format from Denver, Colorado.

 1994-1997

 Omni was soon sold to Paul Levesque.
 With the failure of country music to attract an audience, another format change was made.
 WFXR became WUNX, while WFAL became WUNZ.
-Both stations continued their simulcast as an affiliate of the "Underground Network," a network of alternative rock stations that included WIBF ("WDRE Philly") in Philadelphia and WDRE on Long Island.
-The stations were then known as "UN 93.5 and 101.1" with the slogan "Cape Cod's Rock Alternative."
+Both stations continued their simulcast as an affiliate of the "Underground Network", a network of alternative rock stations that included WIBF ("WDRE Philly") in Philadelphia and WDRE on Long Island.
+The stations were then known as "UN 93.5 and 101.1" with the slogan "Cape Cod's Rock Alternative".

 WUNX and WUNZ were sold to Ernie Boch's Boch Broadcasting in 1995, and the stations quickly took different paths.
-WUNX became WJCO, and adopted a satellite-delivered adult contemporary music format as "Coast 93.5," while WUNX became WWKJ, and adopted a satellite-delivered classic rock format as "KJ-101."
+WUNX became WJCO, and adopted a satellite-delivered adult contemporary music format as "Coast 93.5", while WUNX became WWKJ, and adopted a satellite-delivered classic rock format as "KJ-101".